RSamaium/CanvasEngine/readme.md

 ### v1.3.1 (dev)

+* Add support for tile image dimensions that differ from the tile layer dimensions in Tiled class (scottbw)
 * Add rotation and flip in Tiled class (TheOnly92)
 * Display objects in Tiled class
 * `getLayerObject()` changed in Tiled class
 * Fix `getLayer()` in Tiled class
+* Fix display when an object layer is present in Tiled class

 ### v1.3.0